 One of the primary benefits of strength training is the development of increased physical strength and lean muscle mass.
 Engaging in regular strength training exercises, such as weightlifting or resistance training causes microscopic tears to muscle fibers.
 These micro tears signal the body to repair and rebuild the muscle, leading to an increase in protein synthesis and the production of new muscle fibers.
 Over time, this process results in muscle growth and increased strength.

 Your muscles hold the key to your metabolic wealth.
-When your muscles are mighty and in good condition, your body becomes a master at managing carbohydrates and fat.
+When your muscles are in good condition, your body becomes a master at managing carbohydrates and fat.
 With a strong skeletal muscle framework, you enhance your odds of survival and elevate your metabolic functionality.
 The purpose of our muscles extends beyond their looks and abilities.
 A balanced ratio of fat to muscle is crucial for optimal health and ensuring long-lasting, high-quality years of life.

 2. Enhanced Bone Health